 Police officers per 100,000 population by regions and sub-regions (medians)

 Also, highly recommended for law enforcers, economists, government officials, and students, is to read the book entitled Economics of Crime by Erling Eide, Paul H Rubin & Joanna M Shepherd.

 This book, unlike many others, reviews the theory of public enforcement including probability and severity, fines and imprisonment, repeat offenders, incentives of enforcers, enforcement costs and enforcement errors.

 It might shed some light as to how criminally-inclined people can be dealt with once and for all.
 Because as we know – whatever government is doing to fight crime now it’s not really working effectively.

 “When crimes are left alone long enough to fester, a second economy is borne.”

-The the proceeds from a ‘secondary’ economy because of criminal activity never benefit society and even though people like Pablo Escobar were seen by locals (in his Colombian town) as philanthropists, their assistance came at a price.
+The proceeds from a ‘secondary’ economy because of criminal activity never benefit society and even though people like Pablo Escobar were seen by locals (in his Colombian town) as philanthropists, their assistance came at a price.
 Such contributions which are naturally tax-free generally are referred to in economics as ‘social ills‘.
-A third market is formed – one comprised from the need to feel secure.
+A third market is formed – one comprised of the need to feel secure.